madhurigosavi/Python_Projects/README.md

 This project involves performing EDA using python libraries on “Superstore_USA” dataset which can be found on Kaggle website.
-The dataset includes fields like : Row ID, Order Priority, Discount, Unit Price, Shipping Cost, Customer ID, Customer Name, Ship Mode, Customer Segment, Product Category, Product Sub-Category, Product Container, Product Name, Product Base Margin, Region, State or Province	City, Postal Code, Order Date, Ship Date, Profit, Quantity ordered new, Sales, Order ID.
+The dataset includes fields like: Row ID, Order Priority, Discount, Unit Price, Shipping Cost, Customer ID, Customer Name, Ship Mode, Customer Segment, Product Category, Product Sub-Category, Product Container, Product Name, Product Base Margin, Region, State or Province	City, Postal Code, Order Date, Ship Date, Profit, Quantity ordered new, Sales, Order ID.
 The basic data cleaning and transformation was done using python libraries like NumPy and Pandas, different graphs and charts were created to visualize the data using Matplotlib and Seaborn.

 Key findings form the project are:
 1.The Overall Sales is visibly increased according to data from 2010 to 2013.